Uni-Logo

 Schedule

 In conjunction with the the recorded lecture we offer weekly exercise lessons.
-The exercise lessons will take place in person every Tuesday at 12:15 - 14:00 in building 51, seminar room 51-00-031.
+The exercise lessons will take place in person every Tuesday at 12:15 - 14:00 in seminar room 51-00-031.

 Announcement